johnstrickler/ts-parse/README.md

 ## Approach

-TSON utilizes constructor-based dependency injection to create actual class instances from JSON or plain JavaScript objects.
+Typed parsing utilizes constructor-based injection to create actual class instances from JSON or plain JavaScript objects.
 The [Reflect Metadata](https://github.com/rbuckton/reflect-metadata) shim, which is currently a ECMAScript proposal, exposes the type information of a constructor's parameters making it possible to instantiate objects from their real constructors.

 For example: